oflatt/video-souls/README.md

 - `intervalNamesByStart`: Array of interval names, sorted by start time.
 - `intervalNamesByEnd`: Array of interval names, sorted by end time.

-**Additional fields available for advanced scheduling:**
+**Additional fields for advanced scheduling:**

 - `hitCombo`: Current attack combo count (player's consecutive attacks).
 - `parryCombo`: Number of consecutive successful parries.
-- `parryOrBlockCombo`: Number of consecutive blocks or parries (resets on hit).
+- `parryOrBlockCombo`: Number of consecutive blocks or parries (resets on hit; increments for either block or parry).
 - `timeSinceLastHit`: Time (seconds) since last player attack.
-- `timeSincePlayerHit`: Time (seconds) since player was last hit (blocks which cause chip damage don't count).
+- `timeSincePlayerHit`: Time (seconds) since player was last hit (resets only when taking damage, not on block).
 - `timeSinceBossHit`: Time (seconds) since boss was last hit.
 - `currentCriticalDir`: Direction of the current critical attack, or `null` if none.
 - `currentCriticalTimeLeft`: Time left (seconds) for the current critical attack, or `null` if none.